DisciplinaOU/disciplina-nixops/README.md

     VPC and routing table of the deployer.
 10. Run `./scripts/deploy.sh <name>` to deploy the cluster.

+## Managing secrets

+Secrets are stored in aws secretsmanager.
+The set of secrets that should be used can be selected by setting the `env` variable using `set-args`, as mentioned above.
+For example, when `env` is set to `production`, the cluster uses the secret called `production/disciplina/cluster`.
+Note, that as a special case, when `env` is set to `production`, DNS will be disabled.
+The following secrets are used:

+- `<env>/disciplina/cluster` is used by the cluster.
+It should be a JSON object containing the following keys: `CommitteeSecret` and `FaucetKey`.
+- `<env>/disciplina/buildkite` is used by the buildkite agent.
+It should be a JSON object containing the following keys: `AgentToken`, `APIAccessToken` and `CachixSigningKey`.

 ## Setting up continuous delivery

 Continuous Delivery is conceptually the same as continuous integration: a